Nash0x7E2/vscode-falcon-dark-theme/README.md

 # Flacon
 Flacon is a dark theme built for VsCode.
-It is inspired by the color scheme of editors such as One Dark and Xcode.
+It is inspired by the color scheme of editors such as Xcode and Atom's One Dark.
-If you have any suggestions or come accross any bugs, please create a pull request at our GitHub repo.
+If you have any suggestions or come across any bugs, please create a pull request at our GitHub repo.

 ![](./preview.png)